aworkshop/c/src/02/README.md

 One thing left to do.
 We had to run `./a.out`, but there is an option to the gcc compiler to directly create the proper output name.
 ```
-$ gcc add.c -o add
+$ gcc add2.c -o add2
 ```
-Then we can execute the application using `./add`.
+Then we can execute the application using `./add2`.

 Note, do not type anything else than whole numbers as input, because unexpected things can happen...
 There is no input validation.

+# Advanced
-## Advanced: the executable file
+## The executable file

 When looking on my file system using `ls -l` I see that the `a.out` is about **8 Kb** in size.
 It contains all kind of binary code, debug information, but also the strings that you recognize from the source code.